Susan R. Grant, Ph.D. - Neurolinguist

 r.
 Edwin Oliver is a licensed psychologist practicing for more than 15 years, with two Master's Degrees and a Doctorate of Clinical Psychology from Wheaton College in 1999.
 "Dr. Eddie" is a child advocate with extensive experience testing and providing a variety of therapies to students and their families.
 Beginning with the Lab School of Washington, he worked as a Licensed Psychologist and the Director of Research and Professional Partnerships for 15 years in an independent school for children in grades 1-12 with language-based learning disabilities, attentional and executive functioning needs and social challenges.
 Prior to this, Dr. Oliver worked as a school psychologist in Baltimore City and in a hospital-based therapeutic day school in Chicago.

 Dr. Oliver serves as the lead psychologist at the Dyslexia Tutoring Program and presented in 2016 at the International Dyslexia Association Conference.
 He taught at the Johns Hopkins University and the University of Baltimore.
 In 2003, the Governor appointed him to the Maryland Advisory Council on Mental Hygiene, and he was appointed to the Special Education State Advisory Committee in 2007 by Maryland's Secretary of Education.
 He is a founding member of Right to Read Maryland.
+Dr. Oliver is an accepted "Known Approver" for accommodations for the Secondary Schools Admission Test (SSAT).

 Dr. Eddie brings extensive expertise in psychoeducational and cognitive assessments, therapies, and school advocacy to this practice.